 You can fully customize any chart on Active Trader Pro® with a number of indicators, change time frames, and more.
 Additionally, Fidelity.com offers “Advanced Chart & Technical Analysis” for listed companies on major exchanges (login required).
 This feature can be found right above the chart on a stock's snapshot page.

-To learn more about how to apply technical analysis to a stock you are researching, you can visit the Viewpoints Active Trader page or the Fidelity Learning Center, or begin by watching a video (see video right).
+To learn more about how to apply technical analysis to a stock you are researching, you can visit the Viewpoints Active Investor page or the Fidelity Learning Center, or begin by watching a video (see video right).

 3. News and research reports